-A sixteen year old apprentice hairdresser explains how she came to the profession in this episode of the series for school-leavers 'Out On Your Own'.
+A sixteen year old apprentice hairdresser explains how she came to the profession.

 Frances Beakhurstdid not plan to be a hairdresser but her careers counsellor at school suggested the profession to her.
 Then a local hairdresser took her on for the weekend and things took off from there.